rohitsroch/rohitsroch.github.io/_posts/2023-07-02-leap-intel-oneapi.md

 categories: Hackathon LLMs
 ---

-Recently, At the Intel® oneAPI Hackathon 2023, our team `C5ailabs` lead by me secured 1st prize 🏆  for our prototype, LEAP (Learning Enhancement and Assistance Platform) which is an AI-powered platform that enhances student learning outcomes and promotes equitable access to quality education.
+Recently, At the Intel® oneAPI Hackathon 2023, our team `C5ailabs` led by me secured 1st prize 🏆  for our prototype, LEAP (Learning Enhancement and Assistance Platform) which is an AI-powered platform that enhances student learning outcomes and promotes equitable access to quality education.
 LEAP offers two key components:

 ❑ Ask Question/Doubt: Students can ask real-time questions about provided materials, receiving answers with specific timestamps in related videos, eliminating the need to scroll through.
 Multilingual support ensures no language barriers hinder learning.